-Road-testing of the next-generation BMW 5 Series (BMW G60) and its pure electric variant has begun.
-Motor1 has published spy shots of the 2023 BMW 5 Series PHEV and the 2023 BMW 5 Series Electric.
-The latter could arrive as the BMW i5, a model that is more spacious and advanced than the BMW i4.
+Road-testing of the next-generation BMW 5 Series (BMW G60) and its pure electric variant began in Europe last year.
+The latter should arrive as the BMW i5, a more spacious alternative to the BMW i4.

 Going by the first spy shots, BMW is developing the next-gen 5 Series with a familiar silhouette.
 So, expect the 2023 5 Series PHEV BMW i5 to feature traditional saloon car proportions.

-Fans of the old kidney grille can breathe a sigh of relief, as we have a confirmation from spy shots that BMW isn’t adopting the highly criticized vertically emphasised grille seen on the 4 Series model line or even that of the BMW iX.
+Fans of the old kidney grille can breathe a sigh of relief, as we have a confirmation from spy shots that BMW isn’t adopting the highly criticised vertically emphasised grille seen on the 4 Series model line or even that of the BMW iX.
 The kidney grille of the all-new 5er does look larger, but thankfully it won’t extend down into the apron.
 The next-gen model should feature flush-fitted (but not pop-out) door handles for a clean appearance and aerodynamic benefit.

 Rendered with muscular shoulders & wide track

-ElectricVehicleWeb reader and Instagram user Shkelqim Ameti (@bmw43__) has worked on speculative renderings of the front and rear sections of the BMW 5 Series Electric (BMW i5) upon observing the first spy shots of test prototypes in early July.
+ElectricVehicleWeb reader and Instagram user Shkelqim Ameti (@germanysfinest43) has worked on speculative renderings of the front and rear sections of the BMW 5 Series Electric (BMW i5) upon observing the first spy shots of test prototypes in early July 2021.

-The new front-end of the i5 gives the car a younger and more dynamic character.
-The reshaped headlamps feature new daytime driving light rings in a hexagonal shape and with a bluish hue.
-The kidney grille is just as wide, but it looks wider because it has a completely masked surface instead of vertical bars.
+The new front-end of the i5 lends the car a younger and dynamic character.
+The reshaped headlamps feature unique daytime driving light rings in a hexagonal shape and bluish hue.
+The kidney grille looks wider because it has a completely masked surface instead of vertical bars.
 A small ‘i’ logo and a blue surround are the tell-tale signs of the car being a BMW i model.

-The bonnet drops down lower, and it has sharper crease lines, and the dome meets blanked-off kidney grille.
+The bonnet drops lower, has sharper crease lines, and the dome meets blanked-off kidney grille.
 The bumper has powerful outer ends, including vertical air curtains towards the edges guiding the onrushing air past the wheels.